GerbenBeintema/metaSI/README.md

 ## Contact

-Feel free to contact me directly for any question or issues related to demetaSIepSI.
+Feel free to contact me directly for any question or issues related to metaSI.

 Main developer: PhD candidate Gerben I. Beintema at the TU/e.
 Control Systems. g.i.beintema@tue.nl